felipeg48/DMongo/README.md

     Console.WriteLine("Result: {0}",entity.Name);
     ```

-* Using DMongo
+This example was taken from: [CSharp Driver Quick Start](http://www.mongodb.org/display/DOCS/CSharp+Driver+Quickstart)

-A simple way to use the collections (like the mongo shell)
+* Using DMongo: A simple way to use the collections (like the mongo shell)

 	```csharp
 	//Instance